iterami/Docs.htm/common/guides/json.md

 ### 3D JSON Level Format

 * Must be valid JSON.
 Levels listed below with comments are not valid.
-* Must follow the order of the example below.
+* Should follow the order of the example below, as C projects parse properties in order.
 * Optional properties can be removed.

 ```json